 354 Great Meadows Road, Route 611, Hope

-Price: $24; $26 children ages 2-18; free for children younger than 2 (admission includes free parking, access to picnic area, and entry to the water park)
+Price: $25; $27 children ages 2-18; $23 seniors; free for children younger than 2 (admission includes free parking, access to picnic area, and entry to the water park)

 Thrill rides and water rides rule at the 30-acre Land of Make Believe, with its free-fall ride, Pirate’s Cannonball, and rocking tugboat ride, along with Blackbeard’s Pirate Fort.
-A new addition to the park this year is the Wishing Wheel.
+The park is designed specifically for parents to participate with their children.
+A new addition to the park this year is the Wishing Wheel Ferris wheel.

 Mountain Creek Waterpark